rmendels/plotdap/cran-comments.md

 * fixed  problem reported by Prof. Ripley of \donttest example not working

+* fixed problem in vignette to URL link to R docs

 ## Test environments
 * local OS X install, R 3.6.1
 * Fedora Linux on RHub)